nikelaz/esvg/README.md

 # eSVG

-eSVG is a utility which optimizes SVGs.
-It combines multiple open-source packages to achieve the following:
+eSVG is an optimization utility for Scalable Vector Graphics.
+It does multiple optimization operations, including:
-- Clean post-processed XML markup

 - Converts all SVG shapes to paths
-- Removes transforms
+- Removes translate, scale and matrix transforms from the paths
-- Prefixes IDs and classes with hash to avoid naming conflicts
+- Prefixes IDs and classes with hash to avoid naming conflicts when SVGs are used inline
+- Performs multiple optimizations with SVGO

-This utility IS opinionated, because it attempts to provide an easy, no-config-necessary way to optimize SVGs for the web.
+This software IS opinionated, because it attempts to provide an easy, no-config-necessary way to optimize SVGs for the web.
+Nevertheless, the plan for this project is to expose more options and configuration in future releases.

 ## Installation